MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 :::image type="content" source="./media/subscription-vending-process.png" alt-text="Diagram showing the subscription vending process." lightbox="./media/subscription-vending-process.png" border="false":::

 Platform teams can vend many options and subscription types to application teams.
 These types are referred to as *product lines* because they relate to platform-engineering principles and practices.
-For assistance in choosing the option that best suits your needs, see explanations of [common subscription vending product lines](./subscription-vending-product-lines.md) customers often create and provide to help start their subscription vending journey.
+For more information about choosing the option that best suits your needs, see [Common subscription vending product lines](./subscription-vending-product-lines.md).

 ### Establish business logic and approval process